-Modules are assessed by a combination of written assignments during the semester and a formal examination at the end of each semester.
+Modules are assessed by a combination of written assignments during the semester and a formal examination at the end of each semester etc. Graduates will be employable in Irish companies wishing to trade internationally and in multinational organisations based in Ireland and abroad.